ffftuanxxx/ffftuanxxx.github.io/_pages/about.md

 - Computer Vision
 - Computer Graphics
 - Medical Image Processing
-- Smart Contracts Analyzing
+- Smart Contracts Analyzing (on vulnerability detection)

 My current research focuses on practical problems that artificial intelligence on Vision faces in Industry and real life.
-In a word, advanced algorithm and architecture in DL and CV positively influence the life of everybody.
+In a word, advanced algorithm and architecture in DL and CV positively influence the life of many people.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 Honors and Awards
 ======